“I get up at 4:30 in the morning, seven days a week, no matter where I am in the world.”

 Bob Iger’s core strategy to grow Disney and its footprint throughout the global entertainment market can be articulated as below:

 - Use technology to reach people

 - Grow globally

 Each acquisition has been to solidify and actively pursue this strategy.
 Till today, the missing piece in this strategy has been to really have a solid direct-to-consumer model at play.
 However, with Disney+, Iger has essentially come full circle.
-Yes, for Disney it is foraying into unknown territory but with solid technology in place and a barrage of high-quality characters and shows in its armoury, Disney can really change the face of the global streaming industry.
+Yes, for Disney it is foraying into unknown territory.
+Although with solid technology in place and a barrage of high-quality characters and shows in its armory, Disney can really change the face of the global streaming industry.

 The company estimates to sign-up and serve 90 million subscribers under its Disney+ offering by 2024.
 Considering Hulu and ESPN+, the firm is targeting a combined online user base of more than 160 million users.
 Although this number may well be half of Netflix, the real game changer is the array of characters and the hot digital properties that Disney owns.
 The firm now intends to use Disney+ as an intertwined offering whose ripple effects will be far and wide across the Disney model.
 For instance, the upcoming Marvel movies will have storylines connected to shows launched on Disney+ while spurring the merchandising and consumer product businesses, too.
 This will change the game for Disney and the future of the entertainment industry forever.